rmcar17/piqtree/docs/quickstart/calculate_jc_distances.md

 ## See also

-- For using the JC distance matrix to construct rapid neighbour-joining tree, see ["Construct a rapid neighbour-joining tree from a distance matrix"](construct_nj_tree.md).
+- For using the JC distance matrix to construct a rapid neighbour-joining tree, see ["Construct a rapid neighbour-joining tree from a distance matrix"](construct_nj_tree.md).